Discord Business Model

 A brief history of Discord

-Discord started off as the brainchild of Jason Citron and Stanislav Vishnevskiy, two seasoned veterans in the world of online gaming.
-Citron founded OpenFeint in 2009, a software development kit that was available on iOS and Android mobile devices and allowed players to integrate social networking features into the functionality of various games.
-Vishnevskiy on the other hand founded Guildwork, a social network service with web hosting capabilities.
+Discord was the brainchild of Jason Citron and Stanislav Vishnevskiy, two seasoned online gaming veterans.
+Citron founded OpenFeint in 2009, a software development kit available on iOS and Android mobile devices that allows players to integrate social networking features into the functionality of various games.
+Vishnevskiy, on the other hand, founded Guildwork, a social networking service with web hosting capabilities.

-The idea for Discord came to Citron during the development of his next project after OpenFeint, which he sold in 2011 for $104 million.
+Citron developed the idea for Discord while developing his next project after OpenFeint, which he sold in 2011 for $104 million.
 Using these proceeds, he founded a game development studio named Hammer & Chisel.
-During the development of various projects under the company, Citron noticed specific inadequacies in the current VoIP services offered to players.
+During the development of various projects under the company, Citron noticed specific areas for improvement in the current VoIP services offered to players.

-This led them to develop a pilot service, a chat service focused on creating player-centric features like usability, while still maintaining overall functionality.
-This service was publicly launched in May 2015 and was called Discord because it apparently sounded “cool” and had “something to do with talking”.
-However, the name turned out to be quite fitting, since the platform was designed to solve the problem of “discord in the gaming community”.
+This led them to develop a pilot service, a chat service focused on creating player-centric features like usability while still maintaining overall functionality.
+This service was publicly launched in May 2015 and was called Discord because it sounded “cool” and had “something to do with talking.”
+However, the name was quite fitting, since the platform was designed to solve the “discrimination problem in the gaming community.”

-Despite the background of its founders and the problem they sought to solve, the company was initially not touted as a service designed specifically for the gaming community.
-According to Citron, the association between the platform and the online-gaming community developed when a subgroup of gamers on Reddit started using the platform as a chat forum.
+Despite its founders’ backgrounds and the problems they sought to solve, the company was initially not touted as a service designed specifically for the gaming community.
+According to Citron, the association between the platform and the online gaming community developed when a subgroup of gamers on Reddit started using the platform as a chat forum.

-This was further reinforced by the fact that they also developed a significant relationship with users of the video game live-streaming service, Twitch.
-This led to the increased popularity of the platform among the community and its reputation as a “gamer” social network, with the service being used extensively during online gaming tournaments.
+This was further reinforced by the fact that they also developed a significant relationship with users of Twitch’s video game live-streaming service.
+This led to the platform’s increased popularity among the community and its reputation as a “gamer” social network, with the service being used extensively during online gaming tournaments.

-Other significant rounds of funding raised $150 million, $100 million, $3.3 million, $500 million, and $10.9 million.
-This involved popular companies both inside and outside the online gaming community like Sony Interactive Entertainment, Greenoaks Capital, Technology Opportunity Partners, the Dragoneer Investment Group, and so on.
-The total funding raised by the company was nearly $1 billion.
+Other significant funding rounds raised $150 million, $100 million, $3.3 million, $500 million, and $10.9 million.
+These involved popular companies inside and outside the online gaming community, such as Sony Interactive Entertainment, Greenoaks Capital, Technology Opportunity Partners, the Dragoneer Investment Group, etc. The total funding raised by the company was nearly $1 billion.

 Aside from the solid financial investment the company enjoyed, it also developed strategic partnerships to bolster its role within the industry.
 Some of these include:

-• A partnership with Microsoft which allowed players to link their Discord and Xbox Live accounts, allowing them to communicate with their Xbox Live friends through Discord;
+• A partnership with Microsoft that allowed players to link their Discord and Xbox Live accounts, allowing them to communicate with their Xbox Live friends through Discord;

 • The company partnered with YouTube to create a “Watch Together” feature, which enables different Discord users to view YouTube videos together;

-• A partnership with Spotify allows friends to share their Spotify information, and playlists, and even listen to music together.
+• A partnership with Spotify allows friends to share their Spotify playlists and listen to music together.

-They also acquired several companies such as Sentrop Technologies (a machine learning-powered tool that helps moderate online communities to avoid hate speech and harassment), Ubiquity6 (a San Francisco-based company that is involved heavily in augmented virtual reality technology, especially within the world of online gaming) and Blitz app (an AI-powered personal gaming system which was designed and built by professional gamers).
+They also acquired several companies, such as Sentrop Technologies (a machine learning-powered tool that helps moderate online communities to avoid hate speech and harassment), Ubiquity6 (a San Francisco-based company heavily involved in augmented virtual reality technology, especially within the world of online gaming), and Blitz App (an AI-powered personal gaming system designed and built by professional gamers).

 Who Owns Discord